BriacLeGuilloux/synthetic-data-generation-using-genAI/README.md

 1. Generator

-    This is a neural network whose goal is to create artificial data (e.g., an image).
+    This is a neural network whose goal is to create artificial data.
     It takes a random vector (called noise) as input and produces synthetic data.
     The generator aims to fool the discriminator by producing samples realistic enough to be mistaken for real data.

 2. Discriminator

     This is another neural network that acts as a binary classifier.
     It receives either real data (from the true dataset) or generated data from the generator.
     Its task is to distinguish real data from fake (generated) data.
     It outputs a probability indicating whether the input is real or generated.

 ### How the GAN Works